 Worcester, MA 01605

-We study proteins that regulate chromosome structure and function.
+We also study the cell biology and genomics of mammalian chromosome organization.
 We recently discovered that Chromatin Assembly Factor-1 (CAF-1) regulates protein accumulation and long-range DNA interactions at the nucleolus in human interphase cells.
 CAF-1 also regulates the protein composition of human mitotic chromosomes.
 These novel activities are mediated via regulation of the proliferation antigen Ki-67.
 (Smith et al., Mol.
 Biol.
 Cell 25: 2866-2881 (2014); Matheson and Kaufman, Chromosoma 125: 361-71 (2016); Mol.
 Biol.
 Cell 28: 21-29 (2017)).
 We are investigating how these proteins shape the structure of the human cell nucleus, and are also currently performing genome-scale analyses of mouse and human heterochromatin-nucleolar interactions.
 Ki-67 is particularly interesting not only because of its use as a clinical tumor marker, but because we find that it links cell cycle progression and heterochromatin maintenance in p21 checkpoint-proficient human cells (Sun et al. Mol.
 Cell.
 Biol.
-In press (2017).
+37: e00569-16 (2017)).

 Please enquire with Dr. Kaufman

 Highly motivated individuals who have first-author publications and are seeking postdoctoral training are encouraged to apply.
 Contact Dr. Kaufman